-There are so many changes that come with becoming a mother Unfortunately, postpartum hair shedding is one of them!
-For many of us, our hair is our best accessory and a major way we show our personality through different hair styles.
+There are so many changes that come with becoming a mother.
+Unfortunately, postpartum hair shedding can be one of them!
+For many of us, our hair is our best accessory, and a major way we show our personality is through different hair styles.
 So when chunks of hair start disappearing a few months after giving birth, it can be a lot to handle.
-With 3 year old of my own, I’m no stranger to postpartum hair loss, so I want to share three things you can try to help you deal with it.
+With a 3-year-old of my own, I’m no stranger to postpartum hair loss, so I wanted to share three things you can try to help you deal with it.

-Before we get into it, just know that postpartum hair loss is totally natural and very common so you’re not alone!
+Before we get into it, just know that postpartum hair loss is totally natural and very common, so you’re not alone!
 It all has to do with the changes in hormone levels and the different growth stages of your strands.
-You can read more about the “why” behind postpartum shedding inthis post.
-In short, it’s basically inevitable but here are some ways to work with it.
+You can read more about the “why” behind postpartum shedding in a previous article we wrote on postpartum hair loss.
+In short, it’s basically inevitable, but here are some ways to work with it.